Introduction: How long has it been since you were “truly busy”?

 • Ultimately falling into a vicious cycle of “the poorer you are, the less you want to move.”

-Data support: The 2025 "China Youth Employment Report" shows that over 40% of long-term unemployed individuals feel "extremely confused about the future."
+Data Support: The 2025 "China Youth Employment Report" shows that over 40% of those who have been unemployed for a long time feel “extremely confused about the future.”

 The family atmosphere is crucial for a child's growth: